waffle-iron/home/CONTRIBUTING.md

 [Open vStorage issue tracker](https://github.com/openvstorage/openvstorage/issues)

 ## Contributing code
 We are always happy to receive your pull requests, even it's for a small typo, we will try to process them as quickly as we can.
-Please mention you release the pull request under MIT so we can accept IT.
-Significant improvements always need a GitHub issue before anybody can start working on it.
+But before we can accept your pull request, we need you to sign our [Contributor License Agreement](http://www.openvstorage.org/contribute).
+By contributing you agree that your contributions will be licensed under the MIT license.